By Romanian Film Festival Seattle Staff

-The Romanian Film Festival Seattle staff chose selected titles from the Scarecrow Video catalog to pair with films screening during the festival:
+Festival staff have chosen selected titles from the Scarecrow Video catalog to pair with films screening during the festival:

-At Scarecrow, rent I DO NOT CARE IF WE GO DOWN IN HISTORY AS BARBARIANS (2018), Directed by Radu Jude; a commentary on the Holocaust and Romaninan Jewish history.
+At Scarecrow, rent I DO NOT CARE IF WE GO DOWN IN HISTORY AS BARBARIANS (2018), Directed by Radu Jude.